Understanding Postpartum Anxiety: A Guide for New Mothers in Los Angeles

 What is Postpartum Anxiety?

-Postpartum anxiety is a condition characterized by excessive worry, fear, and panic that interferes with daily functioning.
+Postpartum anxiety is characterized by excessive worry, fear, and panic that interferes with daily functioning.
 It can develop at any time within the first year after giving birth.
-Postpartum anxiety is often described as a constant feeling of dread or unease, as if something terrible is about to happen.
+Imagine feeling a constant sense of dread, as if something terrible is about to happen.
+That’s what postpartum anxiety can feel like.

-Constant worry about the baby's health and safety
+Constant worry about your baby's health and safety

-Intrusive, scary thoughts about harm coming to the baby
+Intrusive, scary thoughts about harm coming to your baby

 Panic attacks or intense physical anxiety symptoms